opizzatodx/lagent/README.md

 ## Solution

-L'Agent preprocesses licenses by generating all usage cases related to each license, using a Large Language Model (LLM) with structured output.
+L'Agent preprocesses licenses by generating all use cases related to each license, using a Large Language Model (LLM) with structured output.

 These use cases can be verified and corrected by a legal expert.

-L'Agent chat uses only these certified usage cases to respond to user requests.
+L'Agent chat uses only these certified use cases to respond to user requests.

-L'Agent states its asumptions about which license and which usage case is used to provide the answer, ensuring that the user is responsible for the shared understanding of the request, and the validity of the answer.
+L'Agent states its asumptions about which license and which use case is used to provide the answer, ensuring that the user is responsible for the shared understanding of the request, and the validity of the answer.

 ![Architecture of L'Agent.](./assets/images/lagent_architecture.png)